wntrblm/nox/README.rst

 |Build Status| |Coverage Status| |PyPI Version| |Docs|

 ``nox`` is a command-line tool that automates testing in multiple Python environments, similar to `tox`_.
 Unlike tox, Nox uses a standard Python file for configuration.

-The latest documentation is available on `Read the Docs <docs>`_.
+The latest documentation is available on `Read the Docs`_.

-The source code is available on `GitHub <https://github.com/jonparrott/nox>`_.
+The source code is available on `GitHub`_.

 .. |Build Status| image:: https://travis-ci.org/jonparrott/nox.svg